27 July – 21 August, 2026

 Is lunch provided? +

 Yes — a nutritionally balanced lunch is included every day.
-Students with food allergies should bring their own bento.
+Students with food allergies should bring their own lunch.
 Please notify us of any allergies on the application form.

 Where is the programme held? +